MsUn-123/py_tg_camera/README.md

 ## About <a name = "about"></a>

 Little telegram bot written using telebot library for communicating and cv2 lib as image grabber.
 Made this thing because im too scared to leave my house alone :) Bot only answers to user whose ID you set in settings.py.
-This project uses py3.10!!!

 ### Screenshots